karineek/CsmithEdge/AE/README.md

 # CsmithEdge - AE

 ## Install the Tool with its requirements
 Before starting, please check you have all the requirements installed.
+The installation pulls several packages of python and other standard tools, which may take time if your internet connection is poor.
+There is no installation of our code at this phase, and you may skip it if you have all the requirements already installed.

-You can do this by running this script, which will also clone Csmith into this project.
+You can do this by running this script; this script will also clone Csmith into this project.
 ```
 ./setupReq.sh <path to CsmithEdge folder>
 ```